-- (1) Only one (1) portable sign shall be permitted for an individual business or establishment and the sign content must be limited to the business, service, or goods of the establishment immediately adjacent to the sign, or to an establishment located on the upper floors of the building immediately adjacent to the sign.
-Each property shall be entitled to no more than one (1) portable sign for every seventy-five (75) feet of property frontage on a public street, regardless of the number of businesses on a given property.
-Properties on corner lots shall only be entitled to count the frontage of the street having the principal building frontage. - (2) The sign shall not exceed eight (8) square feet in total area based on the dimensions of a single side, and shall not be more than three (3) feet wide nor more than three (3) feet high. - (3) Signs shall be located on the property adjacent to the front property line, and shall not obstruct a sidewalk, where one exists.
+- (1) Up to two (2) portable sign(s) shall be permitted for an individual business or establishment and the sign content must be limited to the business, service, or goods of the establishment, or to an establishment located on the upper floors of the building.
+The ZEO shall determine the number and location(s). - (2) The sign shall not exceed eight (8) square feet in total area based on the dimensions of a single side, and shall not be more than three (3) feet wide nor more than three (3) feet high. - (3) Signs shall be located on the property adjacent to the front property line, and shall not obstruct a sidewalk, where one exists.
 Signs shall not impede or obstruct vision of vehicles at intersections or points of egress from the property.
-Should a sign be so placed, it shall be subject to removal by the Zoning Enforcement Officer.
+Should a sign be so placed, it shall be subject to removal by the Zoning Enforcement Officer. - (4) Signs shall be located with the message perpendicular to the street. - (5) Signs may be displayed only when the establishment is open for business and shall be removed when the business is closed. - (6) Signs must be constructed of durable, weatherproof materials, including wood, metal, or composite wood or synthetic materials.
+Glass, paper, laminated paper, PVC pipe frames or similar materials; balloons, streamers or similar devices are not permitted.

-- (4) Signs shall be located with the message perpendicular to the street. - (5) Signs may be displayed only when the establishment is open for business and shall be removed when the business is closed. - (6) Signs must be constructed of durable, weatherproof materials, including wood, metal, or composite wood or synthetic materials.
-Glass, paper, laminated paper, PVC pipe frames or similar materials; balloons, streamers or similar devices are not permitted. - (7) Signs may not be illuminated.
+- (7) Signs may not be illuminated.
 All portable signs shall be maintained in good repair including the sign frame structure, materials, and lettering and graphics. - (8) Signs shall be appropriately secured against movement from wind or water, but shall not be affixed, tethered or otherwise attached to any governmental sign or structure, or any utility pole or appurtenance.